DocuCare/config-plugin-rn76-expo52/README.md

 # config-plugin-rn76-expo52
-> Expo config plugin to get things working with react native 0.76 and expo 52
+> Expo config plugin to get android builds working with react native 0.76 and expo 52

 ## What it does